DapperLib/Dapper/NonCLA.md

 (for the pedants: "licence" and "license" to be used interchangeably here; language is fun)

+## It isn't "your code" any more

+Contributed code belongs to the Dapper project, not you the contributor.
+That means Dapper can use it, not use it, remove it, or edit it in any way - *even changing the spacing and variable names*.
+I know: shocking.

 ## No backsies

 Contributing code to Dapper is permanent; you can't later demand that we remove your code because... well, anything.
 Even if one